 Another great marketing strategy for your social is to organize contests.
 Contests require your followers to participate in some manner which (for you) means driving engagement.
 Hopefully, these followers will recommend their friends and colleagues to participate, too.

 No matter what kind of contest you put up, the incentive you are providing your followers is very important.
 That’s the reason they will be participating in your contest.
-So, choose a good incentive – offer discounts, free coupons, a chance to be the first one to try your product/service etc.
+So, choose a good incentive – offer discounts, free coupons, a chance to be the first one to try your product/service, etc.

-9. Get your Business on Quora
+9. Get Your Business on Quora

 Quora is the place people go to get suggestions and solutions.
 Your potential customers might be there, too.
-You can use this platform not only to identify your customers’ pain points, but also to propose valuable solutions.
+You can use this platform not only to identify your customers’ pain points but also to propose valuable solutions.

 - What is your target audience looking for?